scotthadzik/PiLabSite/docs/pi4.md

 ## 1.8.
 Running Programs on the Pi

 The Pi uses instructions from storage that are written in python.
 Those instructions are written to memory when the Pi is given the command to run the program.
 The CPU fetches the instructions from memory, performs the needed calculations and returns the results.
-The CPU and Memory us the information recieved from
+The CPU and Memory use the information from the GPIO to identify the state of any pins designated as inputs.
+The information gathered from the input pins is used by memory to modify instructions.

 ![pi_gpio](assets\img\ComputerProcessor.jpg)
-<p align=right><b>Fig.5 - Processes of running a program</b></p>
+<p align=right><b>Fig.8 - Processes of running a program</b></p>